 When you’re finished shopping, you go check out.
 This is where you pay for your groceries.
 You put your groceries on a band/belt (where you put your groceries, it moves closer to the cashier), the cashier (worker whom you pay) scans the grocery items, and in the U.S., another employee- the bagger- bags your groceries for you.
 Then you pay the cashier for everything and your grocery shopping trip is done!

 - Do we need anything else, or can we go check out?

 - There was only one employee at the check out, so she bagged the groceries herself.

 Do you enjoy going grocery shopping or not?
 Could you go grocery shopping in English?
 What’s your favorite section of the grocery store?
 Share your experiences with us in the comment below!

 Did you like this blog?
 Share it with others!
 Let us know what YOU think!

-Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and would love to give you a tour of her local grocery store to show you what her family loves to eat.
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and would be more than happy to give you a tour of her local grocery store to show you what her family likes to eat.